-"Mandatory Guarantor Repurchase Date" means June 25, 2028.
+"Mandatory Guarantor Repurchase Date" means May 25, 2029.

-"Mandatory Guarantor Repurchase Obligation" means if the Majority Representative chooses not to exercise its Optional Redemption Right on or before the Distribution Date in June 2028, the obligation of the Guarantor to purchase the Class A Certificates.
+"Mandatory Guarantor Repurchase Obligation" means if the Majority Representative chooses not to exercise its Optional Redemption Right on or before the Distribution Date in May 2029, the obligation of the Guarantor to purchase the Class AF Certificates.

-"Mandatory Guarantor Repurchase Price" means the price to be paid by the Guarantor to the Securities Administrator in the event the Guarantor must perform the Mandatory Guarantor Repurchase Obligation, equal to (a) 100% of the outstanding Class Principal Amount of the Class A Certificates and (b) any accrued and unpaid interest on the Class A Certificates.
+"Mandatory Guarantor Repurchase Price" means the price to be paid by the Guarantor to the Securities Administrator in the event the Guarantor must perform the Mandatory Guarantor Repurchase Obligation, equal to the sum of (a) 100% of the outstanding Class Principal Amount of the Class AF Certificates and (b) any accrued and unpaid interest on the Class AF Certificates.